El Placer de las Bóvedas

 Frequently Asked Questions

-What certification do I need to dive El Placer de las Bóvedas?
+What certification do I need for Las Bóvedas?

-Advanced Open Water (PADI AOW or CMAS 2-star) is the minimum.
-The plateau sits at 17-21m, within AOW depth limits, but strong currents and the exposed offshore position demand real open-water experience.
-Less experienced AOW divers should go with guides who know the site well.
+Advanced Open Water (PADI AOW or CMAS 2-star) is the published minimum.
+The plateau itself sits at 17-21m, within OW depth limits, but the conditions you actually encounter, drift currents, exposure, and the temptation to follow slopes past 30m, demand real open-water and current experience.
+AOW divers without that experience should dive the site with a guide who knows it well.

 Log your dives